MeridithJunk/poc-liquibase/README.md

 # DataProduct Sample

 This repository contains a simple C# console application demonstrating a data product structure with an infrastructure layer for Azure.
+It targets **.NET 9**.

 ## Projects